aspardog/eu-thematic-reports/README.md

 Finally, the static charts are passed to the SVG handler, which uses a class to assign interactivity to the visualizations depending on their attributes.

+### HTML Production

 For the html production, we use a docker app to render each report dynamically.
 The app was developed by [Gabierno Facil](https://github.com/GobiernoFacil).
-For inputs, it takes a csv (named RX-csv-schema.csv) which contains report content for each section.
-This csv is the most important document in the html production process, as it controls which content and visualizations are actually rendered in the final report.
+For inputs, the application takes a csv (named RX-csv-schema.csv) which contains report content for each section.
+The respective schema csv's for each of the three reports can be found in the R1, R2 and R3 sub-directories of 'html'.

+The schema csv for a given report controls which content and figures are actually rendered.
 It is created using a python script called gen_csv.ipynb.
-This script uses class text_input (as defined in text_input.py), which formalizes attributes and methods associated with each type of input that is a component of the final reports (these can also be thought of as report sections; their raw content is contained in markdown files).
+This script uses class text_input (as defined in text_input.py), which formalizes attributes and methods associated with each type of input that is a component of the final report (these can also be thought of as report sections; their raw content is contained in markdown files).
-The class text_input allows us to handle all of our textual inputs as seperate objects with their own attributes, and therefore populate the schema csv differently depending on the section.
+The class text_input allows us to handle all of our textual inputs as seperate objects with their own attributes, and therefore populate the schema csv (and in turn render report content) differently depending on the section.
 After the csv is generated, we simply use it to feed the docker app and populate the reports with visualizations manually.
 The app allows us to very conveniently upload our interactive visualizations and place them in their respective sections.